 - In Paul Kidby's artwork, she has a gigantic Bride-of-Frankenstein-toned afro, based on the book's description of it as a dandelion clock.

 - In The Dresden Files, the titular wizard Harry Dresden has hair that remains perpetually unable to be properly shaped.
 The fact that he doesn't have any mirrors save a small shaving mirror (because lots of things can use mirrors as gateways) doesn't help.

-- Luna, who has "scraggly" hair.
+- Luna, resident Cloudcuckoolander, has "scraggly" hair.
 It's probably naturally curly like Hermione's, but is most likely a lot thinner, so it isn't so much bushy as scraggly.
-Hermione's hair is long (she has it in a long plait in DH) and extremely thick.

 - Door of Neverwhere had tangled hair at first, as part of her general grimy and ragged appearance, but fixed that when she had a chance to bathe properly.

 - Mike Donovan from I Robot is always described as having perpetually messy hair that rejects all attempts to tame it.
 It goes with his Fiery Redhead personality.